Riverside Motorcycle Accident Attorneys

 - Mental trauma.
 In many cases, mental trauma can be even more difficult to overcome than the physical injuries associated with a motorcycle accident.
 PTSD is common among accident victims, especially those who strongly believed that they were going to die as a result of the accident.
 Mental trauma may express itself as increased anxiety, or it may show up as flashbacks or difficulty getting back on a motorcycle.
 Sometimes, mental trauma is fairly localized and expresses itself only around things associated with the accident.
 In other cases, however, it may be widespread and impact many different areas of the victim’s life.

 - Death.
-In some cases, injuries sustained in a motorcycle accident may be severe enough to lead to death.
+In some cases, injuries sustained in the accident may be severe enough to lead to a wrongful death.

-Who Is Responsible for Your Injuries Sustained During a Motorcycle Accident?
+Who Is Liable for Your Injuries Sustained During a Motorcycle Accident?

 - The other driver.
 Most commonly, the driver of the other vehicle is responsible for the accident.
 The other driver may, for example, have failed to follow road etiquette or to exercise appropriate safety precautions.
 In some cases, the other driver may have been distracted: texting and driving or talking on the phone, for example.